 Selfies, Instagram, pictures with your phone, tablet, GoPro, compact camera or D-SLR.

 But how do you post process them?
-Learning to do that with Photoshop will improve the quality of your images.
+Learning to do that with Photoshop or Lightroom will improve the quality of your images.

 First day you come to our Institute and bring a digital camera just for practice.
 We will educate you about the basics, exposure, analogue equipment etc. Day 2 you go out and shoot images on film and develop your own negatives.
 Day 3 is all about printing, dodging, burning etc. We have combined all the important info into a folder that we will give you on your first day.
 When you finish the module successful you will get a certificate.
 Coffee & tea are free.